 The article then goes on to discuss outsourcing facilities and their potential future role in providing compounded drugs for hospitals.
-It notes that CMS's policy acknowledges the Food and Drug Administration's (FDA) preference for hospitals to use official outsourcing facilities to obtain compounded sterile products.
+It notes that CMS's policy acknowledges FDA's preference for hospitals to use official outsourcing facilities to obtain compounded sterile products.
 But then the article notes that outsourcing facilities are not meeting FDA's expectations when information from the FDA's Web site is reviewed.
 The FDA Web site lists all licensed outsourcing facilities and the number of FDA inspection report findings (on form 483) and 12 warning letters issued by the FDA to outsourcers.
 As of late January, only 1 of the 42-registered outsourcing facilities that had been inspected by the FDA had "no significant objectionable conditions" identified by the FDA.